standardnotes/snjs/docs/dev-log/sync-log.md

 - When a user signs out, assuming we don't reload the interface (we do reload on web but not mobile), then we will keep the flag that indicates that local data has loaded.
 The client is not required to call loadLocalItems after a sign out.

-### Dirty
+### 1.7 Dirty

 Items coming back from the server on a fresh sign in on will be saved to disk with the `dirty` and `dirtiedDate` values `undefined`.
 Items created locally will have these values be defined.
 But if you ever see undefined, that's why.

-### Null updated_at value
+### 1.8 Null updated_at value

 Since updated_at is such an important field, we need to handle the case when it may have no value, for whatever reason.
 Assume for example that you import a backup file and for some reason the updated_at fields are corrupted.
 In this case, we would want to default the updated_at value to 1970-01-01.
 This will essentially convey to the server that this item should be treated as an old change, and to conflict as necessary.

-### Syncing while syncing
+### 1.9 Syncing while syncing

 Let's say a client wants to await a sync request and do something when it completes.
 Let's say there's an automatic timer than syncs every 10 seconds, but each sync request takes 20 seconds to complete.
 In this case, if we always await when syncManager.performSyncAgainOnCompletion is true, then the client's initial await will never resolve, as it will continue looping.
 We can pass an option to sync called 'chainWithCurrentResolveCycle', and if true, then

+### 1.10 Retrieving an item that is locally dirty

+_12/18/2019_

+If clientA is offline, and makes a bunch of changes on a note and closes the app, then accidentally modifies the same note on clientB, then when clientA regains connection, it will sync the note, and since the remote updated_at value differs, the note will be conflicted.

+However, what if, because of pagination, clientA first downloads the item from the server in one sync request, then saves it through a subsequent sync.
+In this case, whatever local changes existed would be lost.

+We need to put in place checks where if a remote item is received and the local item is dirty with different content, the local item is conflicted and preserved.

+(Note that we also need to put this check in place in resolveOutOfSync, but this will be likely delayed.)

+# Known Issues

+- #1 Calling syncManager.sync() 5 times won't actually sync 5 times.
+It will instead sync likely only 2 times.
+This means that if we are awaiting on 5 unique sync promises to resolve, they may all resolve at once, as a consequence of all queued callbacks resolving indiscriminately on any sync completion.